mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 The second part requires that you set up the appropriate hardware and program your Argon with firmware written in C++.
 The C++ code is provided but worth studying.

 The third part involves the construction of a Node-RED flow that receives messages from the Argon via HTTP, makes modifications to the messages, and publishes the messages to MQTT.
+Note that we are not routing our messages through the Particle Cloud - as we did in Project 1.

 The fourth part involves writing a web application that provides browser code that subscribes to the Argon's messages from MQTT and produces a textual display.